EduReviewerBlogPSAT vs LSAT: Clearing Up the Confusion

 Experimental

 The wild card of the LSAT!
 This section doesn’t count towards your score but serves as a testing ground for future LSAT questions.
 The challenge?
 You won’t know which section is experimental, so you’ll need to treat every section as if it counts.
-For those just starting their LSAT journey, the best LSAT prep books for beginners can provide a holistic overview, ensuring you’re ready for every twist and turn the LSAT might throw your way.

 By familiarizing yourself with each section, you can tailor your study plan, ensuring you’re well-prepared for test day.
 Remember, the LSAT is not just a test of knowledge, but of skill and strategy.
 Equip yourself with the right resources, and success is within reach.